Sustainability

 Energy

-Energy is our focus for 2018.
+We focus on Energy through our Energy Warriors.
 Each classroom has nominated two Energy Warriors.
-These warriors are responsible for ensuring that their lights are switched off when they are not needed and that classroom temperature is set to energy efficient levels.
+These warriors are responsible for ensuring that their lights and power points are switched off when they are not needed and that classroom temperature is set to energy efficient levels.

 2021 Sustainability Strathaird Primary School2021 Sustainability Strathaird Primary School